Jobs for the Future Backs Fair Chance Sports

 What This Means for Fair Chance Sports

 JFF's backing is a signal.
-It tells partners, funders, and the broader workforce development field that Fair Chance Sports is not a charity project — it is an early-stage organization building something credible and durable.
+It tells partners, funders, and the broader workforce development field that Fair Chance Sports is not a charity project.
+It is an early-stage organization building something credible and durable.

-The endorsement also validates the specific approach.
+The endorsement validates the specific approach.
 JFF did not have to select a founder building for returning citizens and incarcerated learners.
 They chose this work because the methodology is sound and the problem is real.

 “Being selected by JFFLabs is not just a vote of confidence in Fair Chance Sports.
 It is a vote of confidence in the people this organization exists to serve.
 JFF understands what it means to build with workers rather than for them.
-That alignment is exactly why this partnership matters.” — Will Taylor, Executive Director
+That alignment is exactly why this partnership matters.”

 Published by